gschmutz/bigdata-spark-workshop/06-spark-dataframe/README.md

 # Data Reading and Writing using DataFrames

+For this workshop you have to start a platform using the `minio` flavour in the init script.

 ## Introduction

 In this workshop we will work with [Apache Spark](https://spark.apache.org/) DataFrames and